Caste system in Kerala: Origin of the caste system

 One theory that explains the origins of the caste system in the Kerala region – which prior to the independence of India comprised the three areas known as Malabar District, Travancore and Cochin – is based on the actions of Aryan Jains introducing such distinctions prior to the 8th century CE.
 This argues that the Jains needed protection when they arrived in the area and recruited a group of local sympathizers to provide it.
 These people were then distinguished from others in the local population by their occupation as protectors, with the others all being classed as out-caste.
 Cyriac Pullapilly, a Professor of History, describes that this meant they "... were given Kshatriya functions, but only Shudra status."

 An alternative theory, also explained by Pullapilly, states that the system was introduced by Nambudiri Brahmins themselves.
 Although Brahmin influences had existed in the area since at least the 1st century CE, there was a large influx of these people from around the 8th century when they acted as priests, counsellors and ministers to invading Aryan princes.
 At the time of their arrival, the non-aboriginal local population had been converted to Buddhism by missionaries who had come from the north of India and from Ceylon.
 The Brahmins used their symbiotic relationship with the invading forces to assert their beliefs and position.
+Buddhist temples and monasteries were either destroyed or taken over for use in Hindu practices, thus undermining the ability of the Buddhists to propagate their beliefs.
 The Brahmins treated almost all of those who acceded to their priestly status as Shudra, permitting only a small number to be recognised as Kshatriya, these being some of the local rulers who co-operated with them.
-By the 11th century, this combination of association with kings and invaders, and with the take-over of Buddhist temples, made the Brahmins by far the largest land-owning group in the region and they remained so until very recent times.
+By the 11th century, this combination of association with kings and invaders, and with the destruction or take-over of Buddhist temples, made the Brahmins by far the largest land-owning group in the region and they remained so until very recent times.
 The origins of Malayalam as a language is also speculated to be Nambudiri Brahmin's mixing of Sanskrit and the local Tamil language.
 Their dominating influence was to be found in all matters: religion, politics, society, economics and culture.

 A theory presented by Pullapilly and also by Rene Barendse, who as of 2012 is a Fellow of the International Institute for Asian Studies, claims that the caste system established by Nambudiri Brahmins of Kerala was in accordance with the will of Parasurama, an avatar of Vishnu.
 The Nambudiris had control of 64 villages and asserted that they had powers given to them by the gods, so much so that they considered even other Brahmin groups to be outside the caste hierarchy.
 Both writers consider this to be the traditional Nambudiri myth of origin.
 The Nambudiri Brahmins were at the top of the ritual caste hierarchy, outranking even the kings.
 Anyone who was not a Nambudiri was treated by them as an untouchable.